Claire Falkenstein: Wire and Venetian Glass Sculptures

-She was brilliant already as a student.
-Born in Coos Bay, Oregon, in 1908, Claire moved with her family to Berkeley, California, where she attended university.
-She had the first solo show in 1930, while still being a student, at the East-West Gallery, San Francisco.
-And she didn’t even have any formal training yet!
-After her success, she was invited to study under Alexander Archipenko who introduced her to the world of the Russian avant-garde, where she met such stars as Naum Gabo, or the Bauhaus teacher László Moholy-Nagy.
-During these early years, she worked mainly with clay to create abstract ceramic sculptures, and later she progressed onto the exploration of wood as a sculptural medium.
+She was already brilliant as a student.
+Born in Coos Bay, OR, in 1908, Falkenstein moved with her family to Berkeley, CA, where she attended university.
+She had her first solo show in 1930, while still a student, at the East-West Gallery in San Francisco.
+And she hadn’t even had any formal training at that point!
+After her success, she was invited to study under Alexander Archipenko who introduced her to the world of the Russian avant-garde, where she met such stars as Naum Gabo, and the Bauhaus teacher László Moholy-Nagy.
+During these early years, she worked mainly with clay to create abstract ceramic sculptures, and later she progressed to the exploration of wood as a sculptural medium.
 Her works from the 1940s seem usually like a single, unified mass but can also be broken down into discrete elements and they were intended to be taken apart and reassembled by the viewer.
-Falkenstein called them “exploding volumes,”
+Falkenstein called them “exploding volumes.”

-By 1950, Claire moved onto new materials again, this time it was plastic, aluminum, glass, and wire.
-Then, at age of 42, she moved her studio to Paris, where she associated with Jean Arp and Alberto Giacometti.
-It was in Paris where she developed the aesthetic that she would use throughout her career: the open wire sculptures that foregrounded the presence of negative space, articulated by organic forms, color and light interlocked together.
+By 1950, Claire Falkenstein had moved her sculptures onto new materials again, this time it was plastic, aluminum, glass, and wire.
+Then, at the age of 42, she moved her studio to Paris, where she associated with Jean Arp and Alberto Giacometti.
+It was in Paris where she developed the aesthetic that she would use throughout her career: the open wire sculptures that emphasized the presence of negative space, articulated by organic forms, color, and light interlocked together.
 Peggy Guggenheim commissioned Falkenstein, whose career gained velocity in the 60s, to produce the entry door to the Palace Venier dei Leoni in Venice where Guggenheim lived.
 Composed of wire and Murano glass, the door brilliantly illustrates Falkenstein’s interests in nature, art, and science, and how the three can interact and be combined.
 Falkenstein herself described her method to make this door an “infinite screen” in which small modules of metal can expand infinitely, precisely like the universe.
 Michel Tapié, a French critic, described that:

-While in Europe, she received several large-scale commissions, such as the railing of the Galleria Spazio, Rome (1958), or the gates of the Palazzo Venier de Leoni, which now houses the Peggy Guggenheim Collection, Venice (1961).
+While in Europe, she received several large-scale commissions, such as the railing of the Galleria Spazio, Rome (1958), or the Palazzo Venier de Leoni gates, which now houses the Peggy Guggenheim Collection, Venice (1961).